-- ECC.3.1 The ECC applies to The Company and to Users, which in the ECC means: - (a) EU Generators (other than those which only have Embedded Small Power Stations), including those undertaking OTSDUW including Power Generating Modules, and DC Connected Power Park Modules. - (b) Network Operators but only in respect of:- - (i) Network Operators who are EU Code Users - (ii) Network Operators who only have EU Grid Supply Points - (iii) Embedded Medium Power Stations not subject to a Bilateral Agreement as provided for in ECC.3.2, ECC.3.3, EC3.4, EC3.5, ECC5.1, ECC.6.4.4 and ECA.3.4; - (iv) Notwithstanding the requirements of ECC3.1(b)(i)(ii) and (iii) , Network Operators who own and/or operate EU Grid Supply Points, are only required to satisfy the requirements of this ECC in relation to each EU Grid Supply Point.
-Network Operators in respect of all other Grid Supply Points should continue to satisfy the requirements as specified in the CCs. - (c) Non-Embedded Customers who are also EU Code Users; - (d) HVDC System Owners who are also EU Code Users; and - (e) BM Participants and Externally Interconnected System Operators who are also EU Code Users in respect of ECC.6.5 only. - ECC.3.2 The above categories of User will become bound by the applicable sections of the ECC prior to them generating, distributing, supplying or consuming, as the case may be, and references to the various categories should, therefore, be taken as referring to them in that prospective role. - ECC.3.3 Embedded Medium Power Stations not subject to a Bilateral Agreement and Embedded HVDC Systems not subject to a Bilateral Agreement Provisions.
+- ECC.3.1 The ECC applies to The Company and to Users, which in the ECC means: - (a) EU Generators (other than those which only have Embedded Small Power Stations), including those undertaking OTSDUW including Power Generating Modules, and DC Connected Power Park Modules.
+For the avoidance of doubt Electricity Storage Modules are included within the definition of Power Generating Modules for which the requirements of the ECC would be equally applicable. - (b) Network Operators but only in respect of:- - (i) Network Operators who are EU Code Users - (ii) Network Operators who only have EU Grid Supply Points - (iii) Embedded Medium Power Stations not subject to a Bilateral Agreement as provided for in ECC.3.2, ECC.3.3, EC3.4, EC3.5, ECC5.1, ECC.6.4.4 and ECA.3.4; - (iv)(v) Notwithstanding the requirements of ECC3.1(b)(i)(ii) and (iii), Network Operators who own and/or operate EU Grid Supply Points, are only required to satisfy the requirements of this ECC in relation to each EU Grid Supply Point.
+Network Operators in respect of all other Grid Supply Points should continue to satisfy the requirements as specified in the CCs. - (c) Non-Embedded Customers who are also EU Code Users; - (d) HVDC System Owners who are also EU Code Users; and - (e) BM Participants and Externally Interconnected System Operators who are also EU Code Users in respect of ECC.6.5 only.

+- ECC.3.2 The above categories of User will become bound by the applicable sections of the ECC prior to them generating, distributing, storing, supplying or consuming, as the case may be, and references to the various categories should, therefore, be taken as referring to them in that prospective role. - ECC.3.3 Embedded Medium Power Stations not subject to a Bilateral Agreement and Embedded HVDC Systems not subject to a Bilateral Agreement Provisions.